Marilyn Gaston: Family and personal life

-Work on Sickle Cell Disease (SCD)
+Work on sickle cell disease

 While completing her internship at Philadelphia General Hospital she found her interest in studying more about sickle cell disease when a baby was admitted into the emergency room.
 This child had a severely swollen hand and no detection of trauma.
-Gaston was told to run a blood test to check for sickle cell disease, and sure enough, the baby was suffering from a sickle cell infection.
+Gaston was told to run a blood test to check for sickle cell disease, which came back positive.
 The thought of running a blood test for sickle cell disease had never occurred to her, so she became committed to learning all she could about this disease by working with the National Institutes for Health.
 While proceeding with her study she discovered a revolutionary medical procedure in 1986 that would change the lives of infants that suffer from this disease.
 She found from her study that children need to be screened to see if they have this disease during their infant years, because if the child does test positive then by the time the child reaches four months of age, they need to start prophylactic therapy while taking penicillin administered orally.
 By taking penicillin it proves that it can prevent septic infection.
 This resulted in legislation by Congress for early SCD screenings, so treatment can begin right away.